MileHacker Logo

 Departure Timing

-As of early 2024, no specific exit fees or taxes are collected when departing Thailand by air or sea.
+As of the BEGINNING of 2024, there are no exit fees are collected when you depart Thailand by air or sea.
 Any airport departure taxes usually have inclusion in the price of your airline ticket.

 Airport Departure